 Embroidery Machine File Trouble Shooting

-Having a problem getting your designs to work?
+Having a trouble downloading designs to your embroidery machine?
 Here are a few things to try!

 Make sure you are using the correct format